freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 ## How Not to Destroy Your Reputation

-> "It takes a lifetime to build a good reputation, but you can lose it in a minute." – Will Rogers, Actor, Cowboy, and one of my heroes growing up in Oklahoma
+> "It takes a lifetime to build a good reputation, but you can lose it in a minute." – Will Rogers, Actor, Cowboy, and one of my heroes growing up in Oklahoma City

 Building your reputation is a marathon, not a sprint.